RESEARCH STARTER

 • PRIMARY LOCATION: Oklahoma, Mississippi, Louisiana, Alabama

 The Choctaw, a subgroup of the Muskogean language family, first occupied portions of present-day Mississippi, Arkansas, and Alabama.
 By 1820, the Choctaw were considered part of the so-called Five Civilized Tribes because of their rapid adaptation to European culture.
-By 1830, the Choctaw were forced to cede all lands east of the Mississippi; their removal to Indian Territory (Oklahoma) took place between 1831 and 1833.
-In the twenty-first century, tribal lands and businesses of the Choctaw are textbook examples of progressive farming, ranching, and industrial development.
-The Choctaw have grown from a few thousand to more than 225,000 registered tribal members and over 12,000 associates in Oklahoma (according to the Choctaw Nation of Oklahoma, 2024) and 11,000 tribal members in Missisippi and Tennessee (according to the Mississippi Choctaw), making them one of the largest tribes in the United States.
+By 1830, the Choctaw were forced to cede all lands east of the Mississippi; their removal to Indian Territory (present-day Oklahoma) took place between 1831 and 1833.
+In the twenty-first century, the Choctaw's tribal lands and businesses are textbook examples of progressive farming, ranching, and industrial development.
+The Choctaw have grown from a few thousand to more than 227,000 registered tribal members and over 12,000 associates in Oklahoma, according to the Choctaw Nation of Oklahoma 2025 and over 11,000 tribal members in Mississippi and Tennessee, making them one of the largest tribes in the United States.

 Prehistory and Traditional Life

 The prehistory of the Choctaws centered on farming communities in the modern state of Mississippi.
 Their culture was an integral part of a large ethnolinguistic area stretching from the Atlantic Coast to the Mississippi Valley.
 A portion of this region was also occupied by other tribes of the Muskogean branch of the Gulf language stock, the Seminole, Chickasaw, and Chitimacha.
-Sixteenth century Spanish arrivals found the Choctaw in the last stages of mound building.
-They were preeminent agriculturalists and hunters, having an abundance of food, including sunflowers, corn, beans, and melons, as well as tobacco.
+Sixteenth-century Spanish arrivals found the Choctaw in the final stages of mound building.
+They were preeminent agriculturalists and hunters, with an abundance of food, including sunflowers, corn, beans, and melons, as well as tobacco.
 Favored dietary items included bear ribs, turkey, venison, root jelly, hominy, corn cakes, and soup.
-In 1729, the Choctaw aided the French in a war against the Natchez Indians.
-Later they signed a treaty with the British, although they continued to support the French until defeat by Britain in 1763.
+In 1729, the Choctaw aided the French in a war against the Natchez people.
+Later, they signed a treaty with the British, although they continued to support the French until defeat by Britain in 1763.
 During the American Revolution, Choctaw warriors served under the command of four American generals.
-The Naniaba (fish eaters) were a riverine Choctaw tribe; in the early 1700s, they were located in close proximity to the Mobile and Tohome tribes in southern Alabama.
-Their earlier home was on a bluff (Nanna Hubba) near the confluence of the Alabama and Tombigbee rivers.
+The Naniaba ("fish eaters") were a riverine Choctaw tribe; in the early 1700s, they were located in close proximity to the Mobile and Tohome nations in southern Alabama.
+Their earlier home was on a bluff (Nanna Hubba) near the confluence of the Alabama and Tombigbee Rivers.

 Removal